-Education is an area where I believe my experience can make a difference for our State.
-California should be the national leader in education, and our students should be performing among the best in the world.
+Education is an area where Senator Glazer has made a tremendous difference for California.
+We should be the national leader in education and our students should be performing among the best in the world.
 Our schools need more resources, and our students need more options for quality instruction.

 The State Senate plays a critical role in education.
-It goes beyond funding – which is vital – to creating educational reforms to ensure that each student who attends a public school has an equal opportunity to succeed.
-My priorities include:
+It goes beyond funding – which is vital – to creating educational reforms to ensure that each student who attends a public school has an equitable opportunity to succeed.
+Senator Glazer’s priorities include:

 - Local empowerment.
 We need to empower local school boards to lead on educational issues.
 The centralization of educational decision-making in Sacramento is not healthy and should be reversed.

-- Teacher Accountability.
-I believe in accountability at all levels of government, including public schools.
-There are few jobs more important or difficult than being a public school teacher.
-We need to support our teachers in every way possible.
-But they should also be accountable for performance.
+- Teacher Quality.
+Senator Glazer believes in accountability at all levels of government, including public schools.
+There are few jobs more important or difficult than being a public-school teacher.
+We need to support our teachers in every way and help them be successful.

 - Greater educational resources.
-As a Member of the Senate, I will continue to work to strengthen California’s economy and bring greater resources to our education system.
+Senator Glazer promised to continue to work to strengthen California’s economy and bring greater resources to our education system.
 There can be no higher priority for improving K-12 education.